Karen’s Journey: A Previvor’s Decision to Take Control

 I have walked in NYFW for AnaOno Lingerie, a company that designs mastectomy bras and clothing.

-I have been on the cover of Inked Magazine for a feature called Inked for a cure, with 112 other breast cancer survivors. ( I was the only previvor)
+I have been on the cover of Inked Magazine for a feature called Inked for a Cure, with 112 other breast cancer survivors.
+(I was the only previvor.)

-I have also been fortunate enough to speak publicly from Canada to Iceland and I focus on numerous topics:
+I have also been fortunate enough to speak publicly from Canada to Iceland and focus on numerous topics:

 Hereditary cancers